mongodb/docs/content/replace-config-server.md

 # Replace a Config Server

 Important: In version 3.4, MongoDB removes support for SCCC config servers.
-To upgrade your config servers from SCCC to CSRS, see [Upgrade Config Servers to Replica Set](https://docs.mongodb.com/manual/tutorial/upgrade-config-servers-to-replica-set).The following procedure applies to 3.4 config servers.For replacing config servers for other MongoDB versions, refer to the appropriate version of the MongoDB Manual.
+To upgrade your config servers from SCCC to CSRS, see [Upgrade Config Servers to Replica Set](https://docs.mongodb.com/manual/tutorial/upgrade-config-servers-to-replica-set).
+The following procedure applies to 3.6 config servers.
+For replacing config servers for other MongoDB versions, refer to the appropriate version of the MongoDB Manual.
 For example, if you are running a v3.2 sharded cluster with SCCC, see the following tutorials in the v3.2 manual: [/tutorial/migrate-config-servers-with-same-hostname](https://docs.mongodb.com/v3.2/tutorial/migrate-config-servers-with-same-hostname) and [/tutorial/migrate-config-servers-with-different-hostnames](https://docs.mongodb.com/v3.2/tutorial/migrate-config-servers-with-different-hostnames)

 ## Overview